keirlawson/dotfiles/README.md

 For use of the .zshrc, zsh, [Oh My Zsh](http://ohmyz.sh/) and the [Powerlevel9k](https://github.com/bhilburn/powerlevel9k) theme should be installed.

-For the .gitconfig [meld](http://meldmerge.org/) is the merge tool and gnome-keyring is the credentials helper (to install in Ubuntu, [see here](https://gist.github.com/keirlawson/0e3ac20728f9a0535eec)).  `cat` is aliased to `ccat` for syntax highlighting, which can be found [here](https://github.com/jingweno/ccat) and should be installed on the path.
+For the .gitconfig [meld](http://meldmerge.org/) is the merge tool and `git-credentials-libsecret` is the credentials helper.  `cat` is aliased to `ccat` for syntax highlighting, which can be found [here](https://github.com/jingweno/ccat) and should be installed on the path.

 ## Usage